Utility Administration Section

 Consumer Information

-Residential or Commercial Utilities (Electric & Gas):
+Residential or Commercial Utilities (Electric & Gas)

+New to the City of Fort Worth?
 Please review the links below for more information regarding utility services in Fort Worth, Texas.

 • Public Utility Commission of Texas (PUC)